IU-PR/Capstone_project/static/HealthyBasedProductivity/tg_functions.md

 ### Plan

-> `/plan` -> creates timetable for the next day considering events for the next day and list it in message or as buttons attached to message.
-Should be request to export suggested timetable
+> `/plan` -> creates timetable for the next day considering events for the next day and list it in message.

 ---

 ## Mark history

----

-### Start task

-> `/start_task` -> saves time of starting task

-There should be list of tasks attached to message

-### End task

-> `/end_task` -> saves time that user spent on task

-There should be list of **active** tasks attached to message

-### History manipulation

 > `/add_task_history` -> sends users report for specific completed task (chosen by user)

 User should the following info:
-- real complexity of task
 - whether the task was completed
 - time of start and end of the task (optional)

-List should be implemented as buttons attached to message